2018 14

 Latour 1934 90p

 Tasted in October 2021.
-It had some mushroomy sweet fruit on the nose and a nicely balanced palate, but it was obvious, that this wine was in decline, and that the fruit was running away.
-Probably a bottle that visited many cellars on its way to Denmark.
+It had some mushroomy, sweet fruit on the nose and a nicely balanced palate, but it was apparent that the wine was declining and that the fruit was fading.
+It was a bottle that visited many cellars on its way to Denmark.

 Latour 1929 93p

 Tasted in June 1990.
-Silky and pleasant with truffles and cherries, perfectly balanced, soft and long aftertaste.
+Silky and pleasant with truffles and cherries, perfectly balanced, soft, and with a long aftertaste.
 Great treat.

 Latour 1928 0p